Austin Micro Programs

 L.E.A.Ds are hands-on learning experiences categorized as Labs, Experiments, Activities, or Demonstrations.
 They offer concrete application of academic concepts, allowing students to learn through direct engagement, observation, and practice.
 Whether testing a hypothesis or building a model, L.E.A.Ds encourage exploration, curiosity, and deeper understanding through doing.

-Our Full-Time Communities
+Our Communities

 Student exploring a Cosmic lesson